artemave/artemave.github.com/_posts/2013-12-28-faster-chrome-extension-development-cycle.md

 </br>

 One caveat though, looks like Extension Reloader does not reload changes in manifest.
+Other than that, you got it!